 If you're 30, you probably don't think much about dementia.
 Why would you?
 "That's an old person's problem."
-But recent studies show something troubling: Your choices between ages 20-40 determine half your dementia risk after 70.
-The critical time is precisely the age when you're not thinking about your brain.
-Here's why this is terribly important, and what to do.
+But recent studies show something interesting: Your lifestyle habits in your younger decades and midlife accumulate and affect your dementia risk decades later.
+The critical window actually includes the age when you're not thinking about your brain.
+Here's why it matters, and what to do.

 The Concept: Cognitive Reserve

 Our brains have a "cognitive reserve" - the ability to withstand damage before it manifests as symptoms.
+The concept was developed and established mainly by Prof. Yaakov Stern from Columbia University.
 Two people can have the same brain degeneration, but one will show dementia and the other won't.
 The difference: the size of the reserve.

-The study on nuns at the University of Kentucky, which followed 678 nuns who donated their brains, revealed an amazing phenomenon: Some were found to have significant Alzheimer's pathology in the brain, but showed no dementia in life.
+The Nun Study at the University of Kentucky, which followed 678 nuns who donated their brains for research, discovered an amazing phenomenon: Some of them were found to have significant Alzheimer's pathology in the brain, but showed no dementia symptoms in their lives.
 Why?
-A large cognitive reserve.
+Most likely a large cognitive reserve that allowed the brain to compensate for the damage.

 What Builds Cognitive Reserve?